 - It is best to put gloves on when you are warm, before going into colder areas.
 Ideally, keep gloves, socks and headgear in an airing cupboard or near a radiator so they will be warm when put on.

 - If you have severe symptoms, or symptoms that are easily triggered then portable heat packs and battery-heated gloves and socks are useful.
-The Raynaud's and Scleroderma Association has a list of suppliers - see below for their details.
+The charity Scleroderma & Raynaud's UK has a list of suppliers - see below for their details.
 Your pharmacist or local medical supplier may also be able to advise.

 - Try not to touch cold objects.
 For example, use a towel or gloves when removing food from the freezer or working with cold food.